Ino (mythology): Mythology

 The story of Ino, Athamas and Melicertes is relevant also in the context of two larger themes.
-Ino, daughter of Cadmus and Harmonia, had an end just as tragic as her siblings: Semele died while pregnant with Zeus' child, killed by her own pride and lack of trust in her divine lover; Agave killed her own son, King Pentheus, while struck with Dionysian madness, and Actaeon, son of Autonoe, the third sibling, was torn apart by his own hunting dogs.
+Ino, daughter of Cadmus and Harmonia, had an end just as tragic as her siblings: Semele died while pregnant with Zeus' child, killed by her own pride and lack of trust in her divine lover; Agave killed her own son, King Pentheus, while struck with Dionysian madness, and Actaeon, son of Autonoë, the third sibling, was torn apart by his own hunting dogs.
 Also, the insanity of Ino and Athamas, who hunted his own son Learchus as a stag and slew him, can be explained as a result of their contact with Dionysus, whose presence can cause insanity.
 None can escape the powers of Dionysus, the god of wine.
 Euripides took up the tale in The Bacchae, explaining their madness in Dionysiac terms, as a result of their having initially resisted belief in the god's divinity.

 After Ino's disappearance, some of her companions began to revile Hera, so the goddess turned them into birds according to Ovid, perhaps aithuia birds (shearwaters?).

 When Athamas returned to his second wife, Ino, Themisto (his third wife) sought revenge by dressing her children in white clothing and Ino's in black and directing the murder of the children in black.
 Ino switched their clothes without Themisto knowing, and so Themisto instigated the murder her own children.
 The story of Ino and Themisto was the subject of Ino, a lost play of Euripides.
-Previously unknown fragments of Euripedes' Ino were found in 2022 and publicized in 2024.
+Previously unknown fragments of Euripides' Ino and another play, Polyidus, were found in 2022 and publicized in 2024.